Robert Leroy Anderson: Revelation

 In August 1996, after Anderson's initial arrest for Streyle's kidnapping, Larisa Dumansky's husband Bill was brought in by police to identify Anderson.
 Anderson worked night shifts at the John Morrell & Company meat packing plant and had previously worked with both Larisa and Bill between 1991 and 1992.
 Bill clarified that Anderson had not worked with Larisa at the time of her disappearance back in 1994, but he recalled Anderson as a nasty and dirty-minded man who liked to talk about sex.
 Following the discovery, police started looking at whether Anderson could also be responsible for Dumansky's disappearance.

-On May 20, 1997, not long after Anderson was convicted of Streyle's kidnapping, a man named Glenn Walker, who was Anderson's lifelong friend, led law enforcement to a shallow grave site in McCook County near Lake Vermilion.
+On May 20, 1997, not long after Anderson was convicted of Streyle's kidnapping, a man named Glen Marcus Walker, who was Anderson's lifelong friend, led law enforcement to a shallow grave site in McCook County near Lake Vermilion.
 The grave site contained shell casings and bone fragments.
-DNA testing was carried out and showed the bones were a genetic match to Larsia Dumansky.
+DNA testing was carried out and showed the bones were a genetic match to Larisa Dumansky.
 Police believe Anderson and Walker buried Dumansky in the grave.
 A few days later on May 30, police searched Anderson's mother's home but found nothing.

 In August 1997, Anderson's cellmate, Jeremy Brunner, contacted the attorney general's office and provided key information that Anderson had shared with him.
 Brunner claimed that Anderson had boasted about kidnapping, raping, and murdering both Dumansky and Streyle.
 Anderson told Brunner he kidnapped Dumansky at knifepoint with Walker's help but Walker went home after getting scared.
 Anderson then raped Dumansky in a field in a rural area and after doing so wrapped her head with duct tape, covering her mouth and nose so she suffocated.
 He then raped and murdered her alone, then went to get Walker, who assisted in her burial.
 In Streyle's case, after kidnapping her at gunpoint in front of her children, Anderson handcuffed her in the back of his vehicle, raped her, strangled her to death, then disposed of her body in the Big Sioux River.